chainyo/make-us-rich/README.md

 - 🔄 Converting model to ONNX format.
 - 📁 Uploading converted model to object storage service.

-After the end of the training pipeline, the new model will be loaded on the serving server where he will be consumed by API.
+After the end of the training pipeline, the new model will be loaded on the serving server where it could be consumed via API.

-The final step if the crypto dashboard that allows users to see forecasting for their favorite assets.
+The final step is the crypto dashboard that allows users to see forecasting for their favorite assets.

 ---